 Climbing happens on the challenging rock face just above the Buddhas.
-Bring your own gear or get in touch with the climbing community of Almaty (they practice at the climbing wall at Almaty Hostel).
+Bring your own gear or get in touch with the climbing community of Almaty.

-Tour companies can help you with the rent of kayaks, a quick google search will help you out as we cannot recommend anyone with certainty yet.
+Local tour companies can help you with the rent of kayaks – we cannot recommend anyone at the moment.
 The kayak tour will start 20 km before Tamgaly Tas and passes a military training ground and a wrecked Soviet barge.
 Besides the attractions, it’s a lovely way to take in the expansive scenery as you float down the river.

 All tracks are possible with a 2WD, but a 4WD crossover is recommended.
 If you don’t have your own transport, hitchhiking will take patience as traffic is low once off the main road to Kapchagai.
-If you want to hire a driver, we recommend Konstantin (Kostja) from Track KZ who is fun, highly knowledgeable and works at competitive prices, or the good folks at Almaty City Tour who have a petroglyph tour.
+Be aware that, unless you manage to swim across the river, visiting both sites requires 50 km of backtracking over the bridge at Kapchagay.

 We recommend to go during weekdays.
-In the weekends, the place is crowded with city people coming to drink and barbecue.
-It detracts from the atmosphere.
-Also avoid July and August, when temperatures soar well above 40 degrees.
+In the weekends, the place is crowded with city people.
+Avoid July and August, when temperatures soar well above 40 degrees Celsius.